pdshi/model/README.md

 ## 1. Workout Planner
 * Consist of {Capability Classifier Model (CCM), Schedule Generator (SG)}
 * Posits a workout schedule for 1 month
-* The output is determined by the data inputted by the user, currently ['Gender', 'Height', 'Weight'] for CCM and ['Availability/Week'] for SG other head are not yet included
+* The output is determined by the data inputted by the user, currently ['Gender', 'Height', 'Weight'] for CCM and ['Freq/Week', 'Day Start', 'WO Time'] for SG other head are not yet included

 Flow of Process
 ![asac](https://github.com/pdshi/model/assets/94330691/c5bab383-7917-4bdf-b340-764825e5e9a6)